 Discover the rarest year of the iconic American sports car: the 1953 Corvette.
 Learn about its history, specs, production statistics, and more.
 Only 225 still exist today.

 In 1953, only 300 Corvettes were produced – two of which were destroyed as engineering test cars – making it the rarest model year of the iconic American sports car.
 Estimates suggest that approximately 225 of these classic Corvettes still exist, and we can examine the specs, colors, facts, production statistics, and history.

-This radically different sports car was made of an all fiberglass body.
+This radically different sports car was made of an all-fiberglass body.
 Produced was in a temporary GM facility.
 The entire 1953 production took place in Flint, Michigan, in the back of a customer delivery garage.

-Powered by the 150 hp Blue Flame Six engine backed up by a Powerglide transmission, performance was less than startling.
+For those who like color choices, this 1st generation Corvette (C1) was only available in white with a red interior, and they were all powered by the 150 hp Blue Flame Six engine backed up by a Powerglide transmission, performance was less than startling.

 1953 Corvette Specs, Colors, Facts, Production Statistics